micheltlutz/dev-challenge/readme_files/challenged.md

 ### Front-End

-For front-end developers, we provide a ready-to-use API set up to run in a Docker environment.
+For front-end developers, we provide a ready-to-use API set up to run in a Docker environment or online usage.
 This API includes routes for listings, authentication, user creation, login, among other features.
 This allows the developer to focus primarily on the design and implementation of interfaces.

 - [Challenge 1.
 Contact Form No Figma](challenge_frontend1.md)
 - [Challenge 2.
 Create User Form](challenge_frontend2.md)